[Analysis] Russia poised to exploit Sudan coup as EU looks on

 "The fact Western elements were attacked highlights that the West has lost leverage and status in Sudan," Carnegie's Stronski said.

-But for all that, it would be a mistake to overestimate Wagner's capacity to steer the outcome of the current hostilities, the experts added.
+But for all that, it would be a mistake to overestimate Wagner's capacity to steer the outcome of the current hostilities, the experts warned.

 Beyond Sudan, the Kremlin's shadow army has been pulling fighters out of Africa to send them to Ukraine, weakening its overseas capabilities, according to a report by Estonia's Foreign Intelligence Service [EFIS] in February.